timrchavez/capomastro/README.md

 5. You'll need an initial jenkins.JenkinsServer object, with the correct credentials, and the REMOTE_ADDR setup correctly, so that it can receive callbacks.

-6. Create a jenkins.Job object associated with your JenkinsServer, and with the same name as a job in your existing JenkinsServer.

-   Creating jobs is coming soon.

 7. Create a DependencyType, and Dependency for that DependencyType, the Dependency should be hooked up to your Job model.